-Arithmetic and Geometric Sequences.
-F-BF.2

-Definition An arithmetic sequence has a constant difference between consecutive terms.
+CCSS F-BF.2: Write arithmetic and geometric sequences both recursively and with an explicit formula, use them to model situations, and translate between the two forms.
+Definition An arithmetic sequence any sequence that has a constant difference between consecutive terms.
 A geometric sequence has a constant ratio between consecutive terms.
 Some sequences, of course, are neither arithmetic nor geometric.